finneyj2/one-click-hugo-cms1/site/content/post/brewing-chemex.md

 ---

 For the past several weeks, my team and I have been working on a tool called IRBeast.
-IRBeast is a tool that is intended to ease the IRB process.
+IRBeast is a tool that is intended to ease the IRB process, although production of the tool is still in progress.
 The way it intends to do this is to present the students with a list of statements.
 The statements are a combination of IRB suggestions on what to do, and what things that they should avoid.
-In 1958, designers at the [Illinois Institute of Technology](https://www.spacefarm.digital) said that the Chemex Coffeemaker is *"one of the best-designed products of modern times"*, and so is included in the collection of the Museum of Modern Art in New York City.

-## The little secrets of Chemex brewing

-The Chemex Coffeemaker consists of an hourglass-shaped glass flask with a conical funnel-like neck (rather than the cylindrical neck of an Erlenmeyer flask) and uses proprietary filters, made of bonded paper (thicker-gauge paper than the standard paper filters for a drip-method coffeemaker) that removes most of the coffee oils, brewing coffee with a taste that is different than coffee brewed in other coffee-making systems; also, the thicker paper of the Chemex coffee filters may assist in removing cafestol, a cholesterol-containing compound found in coffee oils.
-Here’s three important tips newbies forget about:
+For example some statements advise people to explain any and all terminology to use.
+While other statements advise the students on what to avoid(i.e advertising without irb approval).
+This will be done by storing identifiers such as major or student ID into the database that had been set up.
+The database will keep record of how many statements the student was able to check off.
+And it will also store how many times the irb request had been submitted.

 1. Always buy dedicated Chemex filters.
 2. Use a scale, don’t try to eyeball it.